-Rigid Bronchoscopy is a procedure used to gain access to the patients airway and allows the passage of larger airway instruments and cameras in order to diagnose and treat airway disease.
-Less than 6 percent of pulmonologists in the United States have the prior training needed to perform rigid bronchoscopy. (*1) Therefore, this form of bronchoscopy is done by highly trained individuals.
+Rigid Bronchoscopy is a procedure used to gain access to the patient's airway and allows the passage of larger airway instruments and cameras to diagnose and treat airway disease.
+This form of bronchoscopy is done by highly trained specialists.

 - It allows the pulmonary physician better airway access

 - Instruments, or airway devices, can be inserted through this rigid device

 - Infections, cancers, inflammatory conditions, sarcoidosis, and lymphoma can all be diagnosed by bronchoscopy

 - Rigid bronchoscope can also be used to treat airway obstruction, airway narrowing (stenosis), airway cancers, bleeding, or remove foreign or aspirated objects

 - Air (ventilation) can be delivered to the patient using the rigid scope

 Benefits of Rigid Bronchoscopy

 - Allows for larger biopsies, tamponade (stop) bleeding areas, removal of airway tumor and foreign objects, and deploying airway devices, such as tracheobronchial stents to keep collapsing airways open